mohan-chinnappan-n5/mohan-chinnappan-n5.github.io/2021/ai/book/ml/src/eigen.md

     - It is special case of a matrix with  just **one row or one column**
     - So the rules that work for matrices also work for vectors.

+- We can add and subtract matrices of the same size,
+- multiply one matrix with another as long as the sizes are compatible :
+    - \\( (n × m) × (m × p) = n × p) \\)
+- multiply an entire matrix by a constant:

+### Tensor

+Tensor is a generalized matrix.
+- 1-D matrix (a vector is actually such a tensor),
+- 3-D matrix (something like a cube of numbers),
+- 0-D matrix (a single number)
+- a higher dimensional structure that is harder to visualize.
+- The dimension of the tensor is called its **rank**.

 ### Liner Transformation described by a matrix